 How do you envision connecting your PhD work with broader career possibilities?

 I plan to return to the conservation non-profit sector after earning my doctorate.
 Prior experience has taught me that nonprofit leadership is not only about big ideas, but the ability to carry them out.
 This requires good metrics and a critical eye to the impact of programs on partner communities and target ecosystems.
-In carrying out fieldwork for my doctoral dissertation in Nunavut, Canada, and Uttarakhand, India, I am gaining invaluable experience in navigating the nuances and challenges of conservation in practice.
+In carrying out fieldwork for my doctoral dissertation in Uttarakhand, India, I am gaining invaluable experience in navigating the nuances and challenges of community conservation in practice.
 Connections with fieldwork partners and practitioners in the host organizations afford possibilities for future collaboration and learning.
-Back at UBC, I have the opportunity to connect with scholars and practitioners working in conservation, establishing a professional network.
+Back at UBC, I have the opportunity to connect with scholars and practitioners working in conservation and climate adaptation, establishing a professional network through side projects.
 It is my hope that graduate school will allow me to develop the tools and networks necessary for transitioning into a leadership role in my field outside academia.

 How does your research engage with the larger community and social partners?

 My fieldwork is conducted in partnership with government entities and local community organizations: In Uttarakhand, India, I collaborate with the Wildlife Institute of India — a government-directed research and policy centre dedicated to conservation scholarship and practice — and Himal Prakriti — a grassroots civil society organization focused on environmental management and community development.
-In Nunavut, Canada, I am in conversation with Parks Canada and the Qikiqtani Inuit Association, and aim to work closely with Hunter and Trapper Organizations and other local representative bodies in the field.
-Because this is designed to be community-engaged research, partner organizations take a leadership role in the research process.
-Currently in the early stages, these relationships are evolving and research plans shifting as we work together to ensure that my research questions and study design meet community priorities and local ethics expectations.
+Because this is designed to be community-engaged research, both these partner organizations and the research participants themselves play a formative role in the research process.
+We conducted a first round of fieldwork in November, 2019 to January, 2020, using open-ended interviews to gain a richer understanding of the context and identify themes and issues of concern.
+These interviews are approached as conversations, where sharing information is a two-way street and each party has a chance to shape the direction of the work.
+In this way, we work together to ensure that my research questions and study design meet community priorities and local ethics expectations.
+Opportunities to share results and insights from the research also help foster this exchange.
+Wherever possible, I seek feedback from partners and participants, while also respecting any capacity limitations and making efforts to minimize the burden of labour associated with this work.
 As the study progresses, another key goal will be engaging with policymakers (within and beyond the government partner bodies) by producing locally appropriate policy briefs.
-This will be an iterative process, incorporating feedback and input from partners at multiple points where possible, while also respecting any capacity limitations.

 Why did you decide to pursue a graduate degree?